sourcefrog/shellliketests/README.md

     ...
     2>...

-or use the `--quiet` option:

-    $ bzr add -q file

-The following will stop with an error:
+The following script will raise an error:

     $ bzr not-a-command

-If you want it to succeed, use:
+If you want it to succeed, add expected error output matching what the program will produce for this argument:

     $ bzr not-a-command
     2> bzr: ERROR: unknown command "not-a-command"

-You can use ellipsis (...) to replace any piece of text you don't want to be matched exactly:
+You can use ellipsis (...) to replace any piece of text you don't want to be matched exactly, like in Doctest:

     $ bzr branch not-a-branch
     2>bzr: ERROR: Not a branch...not-a-branch/".